Chimera-tools/ChimPipe/docs/source/manual.rst

 	transcript_type "protein_coding"; transcript_status "KNOWN"; transcript_name "OR4F5-001"; exon_number 1; exon_id "ENSE00002319515.1"; level 2; tag "basic"; tag "appris_principal";
 	tag	"CCDS"; ccdsid "CCDS30547.1"; havana_gene "OTTHUMG00000001094.1"; havana_transcript "OTTHUMT00000003223.1";

 .. note:: ChimPipe has been benchmarked with `Gencode v10`_ and `UCSC Known Genes`_  human gene annotations.
 It displayed a better sensitivity with Gencode v10 but a similar false positive rate with both annotations.
-Thus, it is advisable to use Gencode annotation, since it is a richer annotation which increases the sensitivity of the chimera detection process.
+It is advisable to use Gencode annotation, since it is a richer annotation which increases the sensitivity of the chimera detection process.

 .. _Gencode v10: http://www.gencodegenes.org/releases/10.html
 .. _UCSC Known Genes: https://genome.ucsc.edu/cgi-bin/hgTables?command=start